When to sell, refinance, or hold rental property. The equity trap - your home equity earns 0% return. Cash-out refi to redeploy idle capital.

 Hint: Net benefit = Redeployment Return - (Borrowing Cost + Fee Amortization).
 Compare to required 2% buffer on $50,000.

-Hard: From Rental Property Math you modeled a property with 5% cap rate, 12,500 NOI, financed 25% down with a 30-year mortgage at 5% interest.
+Hard: From Rental Property Math you modeled a property with 5% cap rate, $250,000 purchase price, $12,500 NOI, financed 25% down with a 30-year mortgage at 5% interest.
 Equity after purchase equals down payment plus any immediate principal.
 Compute initial ROE including cash flow after debt and annual principal paydown on the mortgage.
 Then evaluate a cash-out refi that extracts $40,000 raising loan-to-value to 80% at a 5.25% rate.
 Determine the new ROE assuming NOI unchanged and compare.
 Show full calculations.

 Comparison: Initial ROE 5.0% vs refi ROE 4.0%.
 Extracting $40,000 reduced ROE because the incremental debt service turned cash flow negative and principal paydown was insufficient to offset lower equity.
 This demonstrates extraction can reduce ROE when borrowing cost and amortization patterns do not align with NOI.